 In 2004, the Internal Revenue Service ("IRS") approved a seven-year extension of the period over which the WISPP may amortize unfunded liabilities, conditioned upon maintenance of certain minimum funding levels.
 In 2014, the WISPP obtained relief from the specified funding requirements from the IRS, which requires that the WISPP meet a minimum funded percentage on each valuation date and achieve a funded percentage of 100% as of October 1, 2029.
 Based on the most recent actuarial valuation for the WISPP, the funded percentage using the valuation method prescribed by the IRS satisfied the minimum funded percentage requirement.

-Company contributions to all of the multiemployer plans were \$6 million, \$5 million and \$4 million for the years ended August 31, 2019, 2018 and 2017, respectively.
+Company contributions to all of the multiemployer plans were \$6 million for each of the years ended August 31, 2020 and 2019, and \$5 million for the year ended August 31, 2018.

 Defined Contribution Plans